lilyxia99/triad.build/README.md

 This project's purpose is to help people in GSO and greater area know what's going on with the neighbourhood, build connections and maybe by having a place to list things, will come up with more ways to connect with one another.

-## Why I want to build this

-I just moved to this place after breaking up with my ex-girlfriend. (🙅‍♀️don't date ppl who r younger than u...although this is self-contradictory) I am devastated to know more friends!!!

 ## How do I add my events to this website?

 You have two options!